Cablevision: SportsChannel

 Cablevision also owned the former SportsChannel America from its beginning in 1976 until it was dissolved into Fox Sports Net in the late 1990s.
 In 2007 Cablevision sold its control of FSN Bay Area and FSN New England to Comcast for $570 million.
 These were the last of their regional sports networks outside the New York area.

 Other properties

 Cablevision acquired the New York-area electronics chain The Wiz in 1998.
 The chain was closed in 2003.
 Since then the name was sold to P. C. Richard & Son and currently remains as a dormant subsidiary of the company only showing Wiz Deals on some P.C.
 Richard items.

 From 1998 until April 29, 2013, Cablevision owned New York-area cinema chain Clearview Cinemas.
 It was sold to Bow Tie Cinemas of Connecticut.

 On July 29, 2008, Cablevision acquired Newsday and amNewYork in a deal worth $650m.
-The Dolan family still maintains majority ownership of Newsday, with Altice USA having a 25% share.
+The Dolan family maintained majority ownership of Newsday, with Altice USA having a 25% share until the properties were sold in 2023.